Frederick J. Clarke: Post war

-After the war ended, Clarke was assigned to the Manhattan Engineer District as part of a process of replacing its reservist officers with regulars.Hanford Engineer Works in October 1945.
+After the war ended, Clarke was assigned to the Manhattan Engineer District as part of a process of replacing its reservist officers with regulars.
 He succeeded Colonel Franklin T. Matthias as the area engineer at the Hanford Engineer Works in January 1946.
 He was responsible for the production of plutonium there, and oversaw the town of Richland, with a population of 25,000 people, although it was declining from its wartime peak.
 The Manhattan Project ended on 31 December 1946, but Clarke stayed on at Hanford as the Atomic Energy Commission's area operations officer until September 1947.
 He was then transferred to Sandia Base near Albuquerque, New Mexico, as executive officer of the Armed Forces Special Weapons Project at the personal request of its commander, Lieutenant General Leslie R. Groves Jr. At Sandia he oversaw the construction of new facilities and the establishment of training programs for weapons assembly teams.
 He was awarded the Commendation Ribbon for his service.